Egoist anarchism: Europe

 The Scottish-born German writer John Henry Mackay found out about Stirner while reading a copy of Friedrich Albert Lange's History of Materialism and Critique of its Present Importance.
 Mackay later looked for a copy of The Ego and Its Own and after being fascinated with it wrote a biography of Stirner (Max Stirner – sein Leben und sein Werk), published in German in 1898.
 Mackay's propaganda of Stirnerist egoism and of male homosexual and bisexual rights influenced Adolf Brand who in 1896 published the world's first ongoing homosexual publication, Der Eigene.
 The name of that publication was taken from Stirner—who had greatly influenced the young Brand—and refers to Stirner's concept of "self-ownership" of the individual.
 Der Eigene concentrated on cultural and scholarly material and may have averaged around 1500 subscribers per issue during its lifetime.
 Benjamin Tucker followed this journal from the United States.

 Another later German anarchist publication influenced deeply by Stirner was Der Einzige.
 It appeared in 1919 as a weekly, then sporadically until 1925 and was edited by cousins Anselm Ruest (pseudonym for Ernst Samuel) and Mynona (pseudonym for Salomo Friedlaender).
 Its title was adopted from the book Der Einzige und sein Eigentum (The Ego and Its Own) by Max Stirner.
 Another influence was the thought of German philosopher Friedrich Nietzsche.
 The publication was connected to the local expressionist artistic current and the transition from it towards dada.

-Stirnerian egoism became a main influence on European individualist anarchism including its main proponents in the early 20th century such as Émile Armand, Han Ryner and Gérard de Lacaze-Duthiers in France, Renzo Novatore in Italy, Miguel Giménez Igualada in Spain and in Russia Lev Chernyi.